NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 	- Weekly average

 Within **ONE** HDF5 file, you can store a similar set of data organized in the same way (or however you'd like it to be organized).
-You can load chunks or slices of different types of data into the HDF5 file, in the same way that you might store the datasets within directorys or folders on your laptop.
+You can load chunks or slices of different types of data into the HDF5 file, in the same way that you might store the datasets within directories or folders on your laptop.
 So following this anology, what we know as the "directories" or "folders" on our computers, are called "groups" in an HDF5 file and what we call "files" on our computer, are called are "datasets" in an HDF5 file.

 ##HDF5 is a Self Describing Format
 HDF5 format is self describing.
-What this measn is that each group and dataset can have metadata attached to it - that describes exactly what the data are.
-Using the example above, we might attach information about each site to the file includ the X,Y location, and even a site description.
-SImilarly, we might add information describing the sensor used to collect the temperature data.
+This means that each group and dataset can have associated metadata that describes exactly what the data are.
+Using the example above, we might attach information about each site to the file include the X,Y location, and even a site description.
+Similarly, we might add information describing the sensor used to collect the temperature data.
 To each dataset within the site group, we might attach information pertaining to how the averaging was performed.
 And describing the time period available.

 One key benefit of all of this metadata attached to each group and dataset, is that it facilitates automation.
 Using a programming language, like `R`, you can grab information from the metadata that you might need to process the data.
 All of this attached metadata, makes the hdf5 format, self-describing.